-Tom Coughlan has extensive senior management and leadership experience in local government having retired as Chief Executive of Clare County Council in 2016.
+Tom Coughlan has extensive senior management and leadership experience having retired as Chief Executive of Clare County Council following a career in local government.
 He has wide experience of the public sector having served as chairman of various committees and boards at national and local levels.

-Tom is currently non-executive Director of Shannon Group PLC where he is also the Chairman of the Audit and Risk Committee and a member of the Remuneration Committee.
-He is Chairman of the Local Government Corporate Governance Advisory Group, a lay member of the Complaints and Client Relations Committee of the Law Society of Ireland, an Associate Tutor with the Institute of Public Administration, and a member of the Institute of Directors of Ireland.
+Tom is a non-executive Director of Failte Ireland and of the Eirgrid Group.
+He is a lay member of the Complaints and Client Relations Committee of the Law Society of Ireland, an Associate Tutor with the Institute of Public Administration, and a member of the Institute of Directors of Ireland.

 Qualifications which Tom holds include Bachelor of Arts (Public Administration), Senior Executives Programme (Harvard University), and Professional Certificate in Corporate Governance.

 Andrew Bowers is Director Operational Excellence for the Enterprise Management System (EMS) of Baxter International where his responsibilities include manufacturing and operating management system development and deployment globally.
 Prior to that he held senior positions in Environment, Health & Safety in Baxter for over 20 years lastly as Director EHS & Sustainability for the EMEA region in Baxter and managing the corporation’s global certification programme to ISO 14001 and OHSAS 18001.
 He was Chair of Ibec’s Health & Safety Policy committee for 6 years.